 - 1. Specialty crops for this practice (for the purpose of the Virginia Agricultural Cost-Share Program only) are defined as: Vegetables, tree crops, perennial vine crops, ornamentals, horticultural crops, tobacco, hemp, turf and other similar crops. - 2.
 Specialty crops are given consideration due to bare sites and highly erodible soil conditions. - 3.
 Soil loss rates must be computed for all applications for use in establishing priority considerations. - 4.
 Payment is provided as a flat rate per acre incentive payment to encourage proper establishment and to offset a portion of the cost of seed and the seeding operation. - 5.
+No nitrogen and no phosphorus from any sources are allowed between the harvesting of the previous crop and March 1 of the next calendar year.
+No nitrogen or phosphorus are allowed at planting. - 6.
 The planting must be certified no later than November 30.
 A good stand and growth of vegetated cover must be obtained in sufficient time to protect the area no later than December 15.
 All cover crop plantings must maintain a minimum of 60% cover crop plant material on the enrolled acres through the lifespan of the practice.
-After the growth has been maintained for at least 90 days after seeding certification or until the conservation purpose has been served in accordance with NRCS 340, whichever is greater, it may be left on the land or incorporated. - 6.
+District staff will conduct field visits no later than February 28 to verify required cover has been established.
+After the growth has been maintained for at least 90 days after seeding certification or until the conservation purpose has been served in accordance with NRCS 340, whichever is greater, it may be left on the land or incorporated. - 7.
 Pasturing consistent with good management may be permitted.
-No vegetative growth may be harvested for hay or seed. - 7.
-Seed type and rates shall be those listed:
+No vegetative growth may be harvested for hay or seed.

+8. Seed type and rates shall be those listed:

 Seed Type Rate

 Tetraploid Rye (pure strain only) 2.0 bu./acre

 Winter Rye 1.5 bu./acre

 Winter Barley 2.5 bu. /acre

 Winter Annual Ryegrass 20 lbs./acre

 Winter Wheat 1.5 bu./acre

 Winter Hardy Oats 2.0 bu./acre

 Small Grain Mixtures with 1 bu./ac.

 a) legume† or 10 lbs./acre

 b) forage radish or 6 lb./ acre

 c) canola or rape 4 lbs./acre

 Triticale 1.5 bu. /acre

 Forage Radish 6-8 lbs. /acre

-1) mixture with grass or legume† 4 lbs./acre
+1) mixture with grass or legume 4 lbs./acre

 Winter-Hardy Brassica (canola/rape) 5 lbs./acre

-1) mixture with grass or legume† 2-4 lbs./acre
+1) mixture with grass or legume + 2-4 lbs./acre

-^{† -} legume = Crimson Clover, Austrian Winter Pea or Hairy Vetch

-Use higher seeding rates for pure stands and lower seeding rates for mixed species plantings.
+† - legume = Crimson Clover, Austrian Winter Pea or Hairy Vetch °Use higher seeding rates for pure stands and lower seeding rates for mixed species plantings.